-My New Year’s resolution for the wedding photography part of Where to buy levitra the business is to explore using social media to promote it.
+My New Year’s resolution for the wedding photography part of Canadian levitra fast delivery the business is to explore using social media to promote it.
 I read two great articles about photographers who are generating a lot of business from FB.
 Both suggested uploading wedding photos, tagging the bride and Viagra professional sale groom, and then sitting back while they go about tagging their friends.
 The photos go viral to friends of friends, many of whom are young and marriageable.

 I would be happy to pay Facebook for the privilege of sending an invitation to the bride and groom and the privilege of tag-ability, but that’s not possible.
 All I can pay Facebook for is an ad targeting a demographic – say, engaged women in their 20′s in Savannah.
 (Yes, we’re trying that too.)

 So the reason I say Facebook doesn’t get small businesses is that it’s clear these rules exist to prevent giant corporations from spamming Facebook accounts.
 That’s great.
 But small businesses have actual relationships with their clients.
 If the local coffee shop wants to proactively reach out to me on Facebook, that wouldn’t piss me off, because I actually do know the owner.
 (Hi Kristin!)

 The upshot is that I think this is a good idea for local wedding and portrait photographers to pursue, but you’re going to have to create a secondary personal page to do it.
 That’s what we did, and it is working – in 24 hours it generated 19 hits to our website.
 FYI, you cannot call your new Person “Joe Smith, Photographer” or anything like that, because the algorithms catch that.
 So you’ll have two Facebook identities.
 (Which reminds me of the time my friend created two online dating profiles – one sexy and one quirky – and judged guys based on which they responded to, but that’s another story.)